1

 Who submits data?

-Internet Service Providers (ISPs) that participate or intend to participate in any State of Colorado Broadband grants programs (this includes Broadband Deployment Board Grants, Advance Colorado Broadband, OIT Digital Inclusion Funding, DOLA Interconnectivity Program, CDE Connecting Students Grant Funds and anyone who wishes to file an appeal, or right of first refusal) are required to submit data for inclusion in the Colorado Broadband Map.
+Internet Service Providers (ISPs) that participate or intend to participate in any State of Colorado broadband grants programs (this includes Broadband Deployment Board Grants, Advance Colorado Broadband, OIT Digital Inclusion Funding and anyone who wishes to file an appeal, or right of first refusal) must provide proof of their BDC filing to the CBO.

 Data confidentiality